oat-sa/extension-tao-task-queue/README.md

 This is the _**main service**_ to be used for interacting with the queue system.

 Tasks can be linked to a specific Queue, meaning they will always be published into that Queue.
 This can be achieved by two ways:
-- adding the task full name and the queue to OPTION_LINKED_TASKS
+- adding the task full name and the queue to OPTION_TASK_TO_QUEUE_ASSOCIATIONS
 - using \oat\taoTaskQueue\model\QueueNameGetterInterface in your Action.
 You will have the freedom inside of your action in runtime to decide which queue you want your task to be published to.
 The parameters used by your action are passed to that method.